jacob-swanson/personal-site/src/content/posts/2023-09-19-nixos-proxmox-lxc-setup.md

 ---
 pubDate: 2023-09-19
 title: NixOS on Proxmox LXC Setup
+description: Learn how to install NixOS in an LXC container on Proxmox.
+This guide covers downloading or building an LXC template, setting up the container, and configuring NixOS for a smooth deployment.
 ---

 This guide will explain how to install NixOS in an LXC container in Proxmox.